-This definition of inventories under MFRS 102 and Section 13 of MPERS are similar to the definition of inventories in MPSAS 12.
+The definition of inventories under MFRS 102 and Section 13 are similar to the definition in MPSAS 12.

 What are the measurement requirements for inventories?

 Both, MFRS 102 and Section 13 of MPERS require entities to measure inventories at the lower of cost and net realisable value (“NRV”).
-Measurement concept and principles for inventories are explained more in IAS 2 Inventories.
-The important fact that we want to bring in this article is on the measurement of inventories under MPSAS 12.
-MPSAS 12 introduces two sets of measurement principle for inventories whereby:
+IAS 2 Inventories further explains the measurement concept and principles for inventories.

-- For inventories that are held for (i) distribution at no charge or for a nominal charge; or (ii) consumption in the production process of goods to be distributed at no charge or for a nominal charge, they are measured at the lower of cost and current replacement cost.
+- Firstly, for inventories held for (i) distribution at no charge or for a nominal charge; or (ii) consumption in the production process of goods to be distributed at no charge or for a nominal charge – entities measure them at the lower of cost and current replacement cost.

-The above measurement principles in MPSAS 12 are very much different from MFRS 102 and Section 13 of MPERS due to the objectives of public sector entities.
-The nature and objectives of public sector entities is covered in Why there is a need for public sector accounting standards?
+The above measurement principle in MPSAS 12 is very much different from MFRS 102 and Section 13 of MPERS.
+This is mainly due to the objectives of public sector entities itself – to provide goods and services to the public.
+The discussion on the nature and objectives of public sector entities is available in Why there is a need for public sector accounting standards?

-What are the differences in disclosure requirements for inventories under the three standards?
+What are the differences in the disclosure requirements?

-The disclosure requirements for inventories are generally the same between MPSAS 12 and MFRS 102.
-The disclosure requirements for inventories have also been covered in IAS 2 Inventories.
-MPERS, being the simplified accounting framework, does not require a disclosure to be made about the circumstances or events that led to the reversal of a write-down of inventories.
+The disclosure requirements are generally the same between MPSAS 12 and MFRS 102.
+The disclosure requirements for inventories are available in IAS 2 Inventories.
+MPERS, being the simplified accounting framework, does not require entities to disclose the circumstances or events that led to the reversal of a write-down of inventories.
 Other disclosures for Section 13 of MPERS are the same with MPSAS 12 and MFRS 102.

 We will continue the comparison analysis in our upcoming articles.
 Meantime, please enjoy other articles in Financial Accounting section.